 Oxford (1999)

-Since 1999 I have visited Oxford on a regular basis.
+In 1999 I started to visit Oxford on a regular basis.
 I established research cooperation with the Oxford Center for Environment, Ethics, and Society (OCEES) at Mansfield College, University of Oxford.
 OCEES became my place in Oxford, a place where I would spend several weeks or months each year I found a vivid research community there dedicated to environmental values.
 I did research on several different topics including the application of my responsible-decision-making model to environmental management problems.
 My affiliation with OCEES endured till 2005 when the center was closed unexpectedly.

 My collaboration with OCEES culminated in conducting a joint two-week summer course entitled “Business & Ecology” at the Central European University in July 2000.
 A total of 29 young academics from 20 countries participated in the course.
 The course emphasized that without the involvement of explicit ethical considerations, the natural environment cannot be preserved.
 Business ethics and environmental ethics supply a rich variety of principles that should be integrated into corporate, environmental and social policy.
 Environmental sustainability is a necessary goal, but not a sufficient goal by itself.
 Natural ecosystems call for ecological restoration, not simple preservation.
 The course explored some opportunities in this direction.

-During my visits to Oxford I was also involved in some teaching activities including teaching a module on “Ethical Economics & the Environment” in the Business Ethics course of the MBA program of Saïd Business School, in May 2003, and lecturing on “Ethics in Business” in the Strategic Leadership Programme of the Templeton College a year later.
+During my visits to Oxford I was also involved in some teaching activities including teaching a module on “Ethical Economics & the Environment” in the MBA program of Saïd Business School, in May 2003, and lecturing on “Ethics in Business” in the Strategic Leadership Programme of the Templeton College in 2004.

 Another fruition of my stay was the contact that I developed with Peter Lang Academic Publishers in Oxford.
 Its director, Graham Speake, asked me to edit a book series entitled Frontiers of Business Ethics.
 The series is dedicated to alternative approaches that go beyond the literature of conventional business ethics and corporate social responsibility.
 It aims to promote a new ethical model for transforming business into humanistic, sustainable and peaceful forms.